volopasse/Ramblings-of-a-hackintosher/ig-platform-id.md

 ### Notes:

-- Some Apple products using Sandy Bridge CPU with higher version of Intel HD, same thing with Haswell (Apple magic?)
+- Some Apple products using Sandy Bridge CPU with higher version of Intel HD, same thing with Haswell & Broadwell (Apple magic?)
 - Coffee Lake need some FakePCIID and using Kaby Lake ig-platform-id because Apple don't have any Coffee Lake product

 ## Sandy Bridge